ng-learn-org/ng-learn-org.github.io/_posts/2014-02-19-Simple-Directive-Improved.md

   // Here we create a module to group these directives jquery related var sampleModule = angular.module("sampleTestDirectivesModule", []);

-  // Here we add a directive to the module. camelCase naming in this file (myOtherProgressBar) and dash separated in html (my-other-progress-bar) sampleModule.directive("myProgressBar", [
+  // Here we add a directive to the module. camelCase naming in this file (myProgressBar) and dash separated in html (my-progress-bar) sampleModule.directive("myProgressBar", [
     function() {
       return {